halbielee/EPS/README.md

     # EPS
     bash script/coco_eps.sh
     ```
-- We provide the performance of the pseudo-masks and trained models.
+- We provide checkpoints, training logs, and performances for each method and each dataset.

+  Please see the details from the script files.

   | Dataset         | METHOD | Train(mIoU) | Checkpoint                                                   | Training log                        |
   | --------------- | ------ | ----------- | ------------------------------------------------------------ | -------------------------------------- |